 Multi-tool – In case something breaks or I need a pocket knife, I like to have a multi-tool.
 I use one for both car camping and backpacking, and keep it in my pack for day hiking.
 I use my multi-tool for fishing and everyday use.
 I have carried one since I was in the Israeli military.

 First Aid Kit – This is one thing that we take everywhere with us.
 A first aid kit is so important when you are camping and we have used ours a lot.
 We have had cuts, bruises, sunburns, headaches, to name a few minor injuries, that I usually have to restock after our weekends, but it is considered one of my top essentials.
-First aid kits should always be the color red for easier identification.
+Your first-aid kit should always be the color red for easier identification.
+It should also be restocked after every camping trip.

 There are other essentials you should take on your next camping trip, but these are items that you don’t necessarily need.
 These are camping items that can make your camping trip easier and more comfortable.
 All of these items are our favorite brands and have held up well over the years.
 We average about 45 nights of camping each year, so we need items that can last for all of our camping trips.